 Accompanying this level is a photocopy of ICE documentation on Mr Ker and his paper The extension widening and strengthening of Folkestone Pier (Ref.
 Minutes of the Proceedings, Volume 171, Part 1, Session 1907-1908, pp 49-79).
-With this paper Mr Ker was awarded the Telford Premium on 3 November 1908.
+For this paper Mr Ker was awarded a Telford Premium on 3 November 1908.

-Interestingly, between 1887 and 1890 Mr Ker received seven caps playing international rugby for Scotland.
+Interestingly, between 1887 and 1890 Mr Ker who played club rugby union for Glasgow Academicals received seven international caps playing for Scotland.
 He played as a forward with a record of five wins, one draw and one defeat.